gammasoft71/xtd/docs/documentation/eBook/first_programs.md

 ## Application icon

 In this example, we provide an icon for our application.
-It became a standard to display a small icon in the upper left corner of the window.
+It became a standard to display a small icon in the upper left corner of the form.
 The icon is a graphical identity of the program.

 ```cpp
 #include <xtd/xtd>